GST on Apartment Maintenance Charges- Rates and Applicability

 - Annual Return GSTR 9 by the end of December following the current year

-If a housing society deducts TDS, they must file GSTR7 by the 10th of the following month.
+If a housing society deducts TDS, it must file GSTR7 by the 10th of the following month.
 Housing Societies are not part of the Composition Scheme.

 Resident Welfare Associations are expected to maintain detailed records of all Supply and Expense reports for a period of 72 months for the purpose of audits.